 Our fight for justice never ceases.
 In the 118th Congress, there are many new laws that must be enacted to preserve our democracy.
-The enclosed legislative priorities just scratch the surface of the issues that should be addressed in the next two years.
-Please feel free to disseminate our legislative priorities, such as the PRO Act and the Social Security Fairness Act, just to name a few, as broadly as you see fit.
+The enclosed legislative priorities just scratch the surface of the issues that should be addressed during this session of Congress.
+Please feel free to disseminate our legislative priorities, such as the Social Security Fairness Act and Federal Retirement Fairness Act, as broadly as you see fit.
 In addition to sharing them with lawmakers and their staff, these priorities can be posted on union bulletin boards, passed out at union meetings, and included in newsletters or on web pages.

 To obtain additional copies and to ensure that you have the updated versions, please visit our Legislative and Political Department webpage at apwu.org.
-To learn about our immediate fight, please call our hotline at 844-402-1001 to call your members of Congress and urge their support for our issues.
+To learn about our immediate fight, please dial our hotline at 844-402-1001 to call your members of Congress and urge their support for our issues.
 Feel free to share this number with co-workers, friends, and family.